fjallnari/morii-vtt/README.md

 #### Cairn
 - **Character Reroll** - Create new random character instantly, with as much rolling as you want.
 Also supports the Cairn optional gear packages.
 - **GM Overview** - Includes basic stats overview of all PCs and separate monsters view with all Cairn SRD monsters

+#### Shadowdark
+- Character sheet is done and available, rest of the features are being worked on - see [issue](https://github.com/fjallnari/morii-vtt/issues/127).
 ---

 **With all that aside**, this project is still actively developed, and as such expect some rough edges here and there.
-If you have any issues, encounter bugs, or have some general feedback etc., feel free to [start a new issue](https://github.com/fjallnari/morii-vtt/issues/new) or [reach out directly over Discord](https://discord.com/invite/MhKxwkRpEU).
+If you have any issues, encounter bugs, want to contribute or have some general feedback etc., feel free to [start a new issue](https://github.com/fjallnari/morii-vtt/issues/new) or [reach out directly over Discord](https://discord.com/invite/MhKxwkRpEU).

 *(I)* As there are no subclasses/backgrounds under the OGL you will sadly still have to import these manually.